 From homemade hearty soups, risottos, winter casseroles or even just a simple warming anti-inflammatory drink, its uses and health benefits are endless.

-Here’s my recipe, which differs slightly from many as well as a super tasty winter warming soup recipe.
+Here’s my recipe, which differs slightly from many, as well as a tasty winter-warming soup recipe.

 I don’t like to use carrots as I prefer my basic broth not to have a sweetness to it.
 I prefer a “salty” flavoursome broth as a base.